-Workplace forklift training in the United States is governed by the Occupational Safety and Health Administration (OSHA).
+The Occupational Safety and Health Administration (OSHA) governs workplace forklift training in the United States.
 OSHA standards require employers to develop and implement training programs based on the principles of safe truck operation, the types of vehicles used in a workplace, the hazards in the workplace these vehicles create and OSHA’s general safety standards.
 Training must be formal (as in lectures) as well as practical (hands-on).

 The Texas Department of Insurance offers these five tips to help make sure that you are operating your forklift in a safe manner.